AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 ## Network management

-`systemd-networkd` - the system daemon running the network configuration.
-Is needed for ipvlans for docker.
+`systemd-networkd` - The system daemon running the network configuration.
+It's needed for ipvlans for docker.

 `networkctl list` - show interfaces